 - making instruction more culturally responsive for your learners.

-And we encourage you to keep in Kristina Robertson's popular piece of advice: try just one new thing at a time!
+And we encourage you to keep in mind Kristina Robertson's popular piece of advice: try just one new thing at a time!

 Note: This article was originally written for online and hybrid settings.
 For tips on using these strategies in distance learning, see our recommendations at the end of the article.